emtu5/proiectOOP/README.md

 ## To be implemented/done

-- Fix release tag not putting in the resources folder
-- Clean up the code for 1.0 (especially Piece/Board classes)
-- Visual bug: A picked up tile should be placed on the very top (there's no code yet that moves a piece to the front)
 - A basic level advancement system
 - A Button class (UI, not only for the menu, but also in-game, as the pieces will be accesed by the buttons on the side, as seen in the mock-up)
-- Texture Loader for the pieces, the
+- Texture Loader for the pieces (a good one, right now it's just a class with a static map, will probably template)
 - A level select screen (Menu class, and so much more)
 - Save files
 - Implement win conditions for different board types
-- Make Engine class singleton
 - Exception handling (missing level files, assets)
 - Make a config file for window size
 - Basic sounds